ASaiM/hmp_mock_tests/doc/report/report.md

  & \textit{p-value} & \multicolumn{2}{c}{4.12 $\cdot 10^{-7}$} & \multicolumn{2}{c}{4.65 $\cdot 10^{-6}$} \\
 \hline
 \end{tabular}
-\caption{Correlation coefficients and p-values (Pearson's test) for UniRef50 gene families and MetaCyc pathways obtained with \textit{HUMAnN2} for both samples (SRR072233 and SRR072233).
+\caption{Correlation coefficients and p-values (Pearson's test) for UniRef50 gene families and MetaCyc pathways related to species for both samples (SRR072233 and SRR072233).
 CDS number for each strain has been extracted from GenBank given the links in Table \ref{expected_species}}
 \label{correlation_information}
 \end{table}

-For both samples, relative abundances of gene families and pathways are highly correlated to observed relative abundance of involved species (Figure \ref{gene_family_pathway_mean} and Table \ref{correlation_information}).
+For both samples, relative abundances of gene families and pathways are highly correlated to observed relative abundance of involved species (Table \ref{correlation_information}).
 Sequences of an abundant species in a community are supposed to be abundant in metagenomic sequences of the community.
 This relation holds for all sequences, particularly sequences corresponding to gene families.
 For pathways, the relation is more tricky: a pathway is identified if a high proportion of gene families involved in this pathway is found.
 And the abundance of a pathway is proportional to the number of complete "copies" of this pathway in the species.
 Then, a pathway is abundant if its parts are all found in numerous copies, leading to a tricky relation between species abundance and pathway abundance.
 But, the high correlations between species relative abundance and mean relative pathway abundance (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}) confirm good pathway reconstructions in our datasets, particularly for abundant species.
-To accentuate previous observations and conclusion, we also observe a strong and significant correlation between species abundance difference and difference of gene family and pathway mean abundance between both samples (Table \ref{correlation_information}).
+To accentuate previous observations and conclusion, we also observe a strong and significant correlation between species abundance difference and difference of gene family and pathway mean abundance between both samples (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}).

 \begin{figure}[h!]
     \centering